oj-codes/learnwithoj.com/README.md

 ## Deployment

-This repository is automatically deployed to GitHub Pages.
-The `CNAME` file configures the custom domain `learnwithoj.com`.
+Pushes to `main` trigger the GitHub Actions workflow in `.github/workflows/ci.yaml`, which deploys the site to GitHub Pages.
+The custom domain is configured via the `CNAME` file.